braintree/braintree_ios/SWIFT_PACKAGE_MANAGER.md

 ![image](image_assets/kount_post_action.png)

-#### BraintreeThreeDSecure
+### BraintreeThreeDSecure

-To use the `BraintreeThreeDSecure` library via SPM, you must manually include the `CardinalMobile.framework` located in the `Frameworks` directory.
+To use the `BraintreeThreeDSecure` library via SPM, you must manually include `CardinalMobile.framework`.

-1. Once you've installed the Braintree Swift Package, find the `CardinalMobile.framework` under the Frameworks directory in the Braintree package.
+1. Once you've installed the Braintree Swift Package, find `CardinalMobile.framework` under the Frameworks directory in the Braintree package.
 1. Right click on `CardinalMobile.framework` and select _Show in Finder_.
 1. Drag and drop `CardinalMobile.framework` from Finder into your Xcode project
     * Select _Copy items if needed_.